distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## A realised-anchor two-instrument alternative

 The circularity can be removed by averaging an externally determined realised payoff rather than the instruments' own spread.
-At every observation admitted by the settlement rule, record `p_yes(t)` and `spot(t)` simultaneously.
+At every observation within a predefined probability band, record `p_yes(t)` and `spot(t)` simultaneously.
 After the event resolves, record `resolution_spot` at the first predefined observation after resolution.
-For each admitted time, calculate:
+For each such time, calculate:

 - after YES, `anchor_slice(t) = (resolution_spot - spot(t)) / p_yes(t)`;
 - after NO, `anchor_slice(t) = -(resolution_spot - spot(t)) / (1-p_yes(t))`.

 Set the terminal YES-minus-NO spread to the time-weighted average of these `anchor_slice` values.
 The corresponding settlement values can then be constructed in the same way as in the first design: one leg settles to `resolution_spot` and the other is offset by the realised anchor TWAP.

-At each observation, the expected spot-relative YES payoff is `price_yes(t) - spot(t)`, while the expected spot-relative NO payoff is `-(price_no(t) - spot(t))`.
+At each observation, probability-weighting the YES payoff gives `price_yes(t) - spot(t)`, while probability-weighting the NO payoff gives `-(price_no(t) - spot(t))`.
 Their sum is therefore:

 `price_yes(t) - price_no(t)`.

 This gives every observation an externally anchored expected value equal to the event spread.
-It does not rely on a static fixed-point argument, and using a probability and spot sample from every admitted observation avoids concentrating the calculation in one final probability quote.
+It does not rely on a static fixed-point argument, and using a probability and spot sample from every observation avoids concentrating the calculation in one final probability quote.
 The payout slices themselves must be averaged; separately averaging their inputs would not preserve this relationship because the inverse-probability terms are nonlinear.

 The anchor should determine the full terminal spread.
 Mixing it with a TWAP of the instruments' own quoted spread would reintroduce the dynamic attenuation that the anchor is meant to remove.
 The cost is outcome-dependent payoff variance, especially near extreme probabilities.
 The separate future below is therefore the simpler and lower-variance baseline.